 Jon and Steve have been very picky on who they have hired for the Macon Bacon.
 They have hired people that love to work hard, love the fun of going to baseball games, and love creating the fun of baseball games.
 Here they are:

-Todd Pund was named President of the Bacon on July 6, 2017.
+Brandon Raphael was named President of the Bacon on August 15, 2018.

 Jason Wright was hired as the Fan Development Manager for the Macon Bacon on August 1, 2017.

 Jason is a graduate of Northern Illinois in 2012 majoring in Management.
 He spent a year as an intern in Kane County in 2012.
 During the 2013-14 season, he was the Director of Ticket Operations for the Clinton Lumber Kings, a Single A affiliate for the Mariners.
 He then found his way to Gwinnett Braves, a Triple A affiliate as an Account Executive in Group Sales from 2014 to 2017.